A History Of Success In ERISA Claims Matters

 How long does an ERISA appeal take?

-Suppose you submitted a claim for ERISA benefits like short-term disability, long-term disability, or life insurance benefits, which was denied.
-In that case, you have 180 days beginning the date you received the decision to appeal it.
+Suppose you submitted a claim for ERISA benefits like short-term disability, long-term disability or life insurance benefits, which was denied.
+In that case, you have 180 days beginning on the date you received the decision to appeal it.
 Once you submit your appeal, you can expect to get a response within about 45 days.

 How much does an ERISA appeal cost?